 Content marketing is becoming increasingly important in today’s competitive digital landscape.
 New content marketing ideas are essential to staying ahead of the curve and attracting new clients.
 Businesses are continuously striving to discover the latest trends with the goal of attracting new customers with content marketing and maintaining a competitive edge within their industries.

 In 2018, we saw tremendous growth in the realm of content marketing.
 Live-streaming is now dominating the digital space as we see it with platforms such as Facebook Live, Instagram Live, and YouTube Live.
 More and more businesses, influencers, and brands are using live videos to ignite their marketing campaigns and engage with their customers and subscribers in real-time.
 Live video content is less curated, more real, and unfiltered, allowing for more genuine and personable engagement.
 Additionally, podcasts have also become a popular content marketing trend in 2018.
 There are an increasing number of people listening to podcasts, which is great for those who are constantly on the go.

-Are you ready to take your business’ content marketing efforts to the next level?
+Are you ready to take your business's content marketing efforts to the next level?
 Stay on top of the latest content marketing trends in the new year.
 Here are 4 content marketing ideas to look out for in 2019:

 1. Implementing chatbots to improve customer experiences

-Chatbots have become increasingly popular among many businesses in the recent years.
+Chatbots have become increasingly popular among many businesses in recent years.
 With advanced technologies on the rise, such as machine learning and artificial intelligence, more and more businesses are implementing chatbots into their content marketing strategies to help increase and improve customer engagement.
 According to Forbes, research “predicts that the chatbot industry will grow significantly as enterprises are enabled to substantially reduce operating costs”.

-It’s important to understand why your customers want to chat.
+It’s essential to understand why your customers want to chat.
 A chatbot is an intelligent messaging platform, which enables businesses to provide immediate online service to customers.
 Machine learning and artificial intelligence have enabled chatbots to appear more personable and friendly, allowing them to respond to customers’ questions quickly and in real-time, leading to higher customer satisfaction.
-Overall, chatbots basically serve as a 24/7 customer service representative.
+Overall, chatbots basically serve as 24/7 customer service representatives.

 2. Content ideas for voice search